black blue and yellow textile

 Date: April 18th, 2026 (1-4 p.m.)

-Growing mushrooms doesn’t have to be complicated
+Growing mushrooms doesn’t have to be so complicated

-Mushroom cultivation is often presented as something technical, requiring sterile labs, specialized equipment, and precise conditions.
+When you think of growing mushrooms at home, you may be imagining something technical, requiring sterile labs, specialized equipment, and precise conditions.

-• buckets
+• buckets (food grade)

 • mulch beds

-• readily available organic materials
+• readily available waste materials

 What You'll Learn

-What We'll Do:
+What We'll Do

 • take part in inoculating a garden pathway mushroom bed